 Text.Combine( { "Vyro", "Zynk", "Kixx", "Cygn", "Nylo" }, ", " )

-This would return “Vyro, Zynk, Kixx, Cygn, Nylo”, a single string with each brand separated by a comma and a space.
-Another benefit is that you can replace the above List of text values, with a reference to a table column.
+This returns “Vyro, Zynk, Kixx, Cygn, Nylo”, a single string with each brand separated by a comma and a space.
+One advantage is that you can replace the above list of text values with a reference to a table column.

 "Vyro" & ", " & "Zynk" & ", " & "Kixx" & ", " & "Cygn" & ", " & "Nylo"